 While Lexi's dog isn't shown as being vicious, it's a huge Mastiff named Princess.

 Freudian Excuse: "America Needs TalANT" tells us that the reason Lexi makes fun of Chyna is because she's secretly worried that she isn't as good as Chyna.

 Gamer Chick: Olive in "ReplicANT".
 She surpasses Cameron's high score in Donkey King and would have won a Donkey King competition had a blackout not happened.
-And while her proficiency in that game is attributed to her super memory, she also easily handled having to play a live-action of the game staged by Cameron and Wacky the Wolf, complete with barrels, ladders, hammers and an apple for Bonus Points.
+And while her proficiency in that game is attributed to her super memory, she also easily handled having to play a live-action of the game staged by Cameron and Wacky the Wolf, complete with barrels, ladders, hammers and an apple.

 However, it is unknown if Olive is good at video games in which her memory would've be a factor, or whether or not she even plays any other games.

 Its also left rather ambigous as to whether Cameron is only upset about having his Hi-Score beaten or upset about losing to Olive because she is a girl.